grahamstark/referendums/bes/docs/brexit_vs_indie.md

 <td colspan='2'>
 </tr>
 </table>

+Let's look at IndyRef first.
+That's column (1).

+* The first cell summarises the influence of income on the Scottish Independence vote.
+The '<span class='negative_strong'>&#x21ca;</span>' in that cell indicates that income has a strongly significant *negative* effect on the likelihood of voting "Yes" in the IndyRef - the higher your household's income, the less likely you were to vote 'yes', all else equal, and we can be confident this effect is real;

+* Next we have age - this is also significantly negative - the older you are, the less likely to vote 'yes' [^FN5];

+* You interpret '<span class='negative_strong'>&#x21ca;'</span> in the next row "Gender - Female" as meaning that women were significantly less likely to vote 'yes' than men with the same level of income, qualifications, etc.;

+* The next three lines show the effect of increasing levels of education.
+There's essentially no effect.
+People of all levels of education were equally likely to vote for Independence;

+* Likewise, family circumstances seem to matter little;

+* Political affiliation does matter [^FN6].
+The results go the expected ways, though it's tricky to interpret this - whilst it's quite plausible that liking the SNP would make someone more likely to vote 'yes', it could just as easily be that that people identify with the SNP because they want independence.
+Likewise, in reverse, for the Conservative (and Unionist) party.
+We might need a more sophisticated model to capture what's really going on there; that would be an interesting exercise.
+For Labour, the Greens and the Liberal Democrats it's perhaps more plausible that the effects we see run from identification with the party to which way people voted - perhaps some people really do follow the lead of their parties.

+* Practising Protestants were significantly more likely to vote 'No' (and Catholics slightly more likely to vote Yes)..

+* Finally, in the spirit of the LSE study, we include a measure of how openness to new experiences influences the vote.
+ (https://en.wikipedia.org/wiki/Big_Five_personality_traits).
+"Openness is a general appreciation for art, emotion, adventure, unusual ideas, imagination, curiosity, and variety of experience".
+"Openness in this sense is strongly associated with a "Yes" vote.

+In sum, the picture that emerges is that yes was in most respects the progressive, optimistic, vote.
+Yes votes were associated with lower incomes, but people of all education levels voted both ways, and open-minded and the young, were more likely to vote 'yes'.
+Conventional politics and religion mattered in interesting ways.

+Next, the Brexit vote.
+We're modelling a "Leave" vote, so Up-Arrows mean "more likely to vote 'Leave'.
+Column 2 uses data from the whole UK; column 3 just uses people living in Scotland.
+For the all-UK case I'm going to add in variables showing which region people lived in; this can tell us (broadly) whether there really was a 'London Effect', or indeed 'Scottish Effect' in the Brexit vote that can't be explained by Londoners and Scots having different levels of education, income, and so on[^FNREG].

+Reading down column 2 shows a very different pattern than for the Indie ref, one which does seem consistent with the Populist,or even reactionary, interpretation that many have put on the vote.
+There is a strong link between education and a 'Leave' vote: those with degrees or 'A-levels' were much more likely to vote "Remain".
+Political affiliations work in reverse from the IndieRef, with Conservatives much more likely to vote Leave and Socialists, Liberals and Nationalists much more likely to vote 'Remain'.
+"Leave" rises steadily with age.
+The more open minded you are, the less likely to vote "Leave".
+The regional effects are interesting: , once we've controlled for the other factors, there is no real evidence of a distinct "London effect" for Remain, or a North East of England effect for Leave [^FNLON].
+But there *are* a Scottish and Welsh effect (for Remain).

+Column (3) runs the same analysis for Scotland only.
+For Scottish voters, you see some of the patterns of the UK-Wide Brexit vote coming though, notably the negative effects education, income, and age, and political affilliatons are similar, but other things (openness, gender) that mattered GB-wide were not significant in Scotland.

 It's customary to end notes like this with "more research is required".
 And it is: there are certainly many things that could be done better, or at least differently.
 If anyone is interested in taking this on, [most of what you'll need is